evhub/coconut/DOCS.md

 While Coconut syntax is based off of Python 3, the compiler will run on Python 2 or 3, and will attempt to produce universal code that will run like it does in Python 3 in Python 2.
 The officially supported versions are `2.6`, `2.7`, `3.3`, `3.4`, and `3.5`.
 If universal code is not desired, `2` (meaning `2.6` - `2.7`) or `3` (meaning `3.3` - `3.5`)  should be specified as the target.

+The given target will only affect the compiled code and whether or not Python-3-specific syntax is allowed.
+Coconut will always use Python 3 standards and syntax accross all targets whenever possible.
+This includes overwriting Python 2 built-ins to use the Python 3 versions where possible.
+If access to the Python 2 versions is desired, the old builtin can be retrieved by prefixing it with `py2_`.

 ### Compiled Files

 Files compiled by the `coconut` command-line utility will vary based on compilation parameters.
 If an entire folder of files is compiled, a `__coconut__.py` file will be created to house necessary functions, whereas if only a single file is compiled, that information will be stored within a header inside the file.
 Regardless of which method is used, each `.coc` file found will compile to another file with the same name, except with `.py` instead of `.coc`, which will hold the compiled code.